 So let’s talk about my pregnancy

-I know how lucky I am that I get to be a mom and I’m even luckier that I was able to get pregnant right away.
+I know how lucky I am that I get to be a mom.
+I’m even luckier that I was able to get pregnant right away.
 No part of me takes any of that for granted.
-I’ve always felt that however my babies come to me (whether biological or via adoption – something I’d still love to do) never really mattered, but it feels so special to have this little person growing inside me that’s a piece of each of us.
+I’ve always felt that however my babies come to me (whether biological or via adoption – something I’d still love to do) never mattered.
+It feels so special to have this little person growing inside me that’s a piece of each of us.

 My family situation has been less than ideal for the entirety of my life so the joy and anticipation of having a family of my own is something I’ve wanted for a long time.
 Getting to hopefully have that mother-daughter relationship I’ve always dreamed of is something I am so, so grateful for.